amicoleo/amicoleo.github.io/README.md

 + On mobile view text left/right margin same of the menu margins - ok

-+ when showing the text, opening the about and then closing it, the scrollbar appear
++ when showing the text, opening the about and then closing it, the scrollbar appear - ok
-+ about should go down from top of the viewport, not document

 + Left align everything (also CV, Twitter, Email)